UN says Nicaragua protest killings may be 'unlawful' - Journal du Cameroun

 But dissatisfaction has been bubbling over in recent months.

-Frustrations have been voiced over corruption, the distant and autocratic style of Ortega and Murillo, limited options to change the country’s politics in elections, and the president’s control over the Congress, the courts and the electoral authority.
+Frustrations have been voiced over corruption, the distant autocratic style of Ortega and Murillo, limited options to change the country’s politics in elections, and the president’s control over Congress, the courts, the military and the electoral authority.

 In rural areas, anger also stemmed from a stalled plan by Ortega to have a Chinese company carve a $50 billion canal across Nicaragua to rival Panama’s lucrative Pacific-to-Atlantic shipping canal.

-If the project went ahead, it would displace thousands of rural dwellers and indigenous communities, while dealing a negative impact on the environment.
+If the project went ahead, it would displace thousands of rural dwellers and indigenous communities, while dealing a blow to the environment.

 – ‘People want freedom’ –